 How to reduce home food waste

-Rubies in the Rubble are renowned for their creative preserves – why not take a leaf out of their book?
 Making chutneys and jams is far simpler than you might think, and a productive way to spend a rainy day.
 Using up over-ripe veg can extend its shelf life by up to two years!
 It’s not just vegetables we can preserve.
-Every time we buy a fresh pot of basil, chives or rosemary for the windowsill, we vow that this time we won’t over-water it, forget about it, or leave it within swiping distance of the cat and a perilous drop to the floor, and every time we end up with sad, shrivelled leaves within days.
+Buying a fresh pot of basil, chives or rosemary for the windowsill is a savvy move.
 Infusing oils with herbs is a great way of using them up and transforming salads and sauces for weeks to come.

 Forage in the fridge

 Before completing a big shop or buying ingredients for an unusual recipe, do a quick stock-take of the cupboards, fridge and freezer.
-It can be easy to forget about ingredients that we use less often, particularly opened jars that work their way to the back of the fridge or cupboard.
-Try writing a list and sticking it to the cupboard door; when items run out, cross them off the list, so that they can be added to the next shopping list.
+It can be easy to forget about ingredients that we use less often.
+This is particularly true for opened jars that work their way to the back of the fridge or cupboard.
+Write a list and stick it to the cupboard door; when items run out, cross them off the list, so that they can be added to the next shopping list.
 It’ll save money and ensure we don’t end up with three half-empty jars of caper berries vying for precious cupboard space.